geosolutions-it/MapStore2/docs/developer-guide/mapstore-migration-guide.md

 #### Using Permalink in new contexts

-Contents of your `pluginsConfig.json` need to be reviewed to allow usage of new "Peramlink" in new contexts.
+The plugins available for contexts are listed in the file `configs/pluginsConfig.json`.
+In your project/installation, you may need to edit this configuration to make the plugin selectable for your context.
-Existing contexts need to be updated separately.
+Existing contexts need to be updated separately, after applying these changes

-- Find "Share" plugin configuration in `pluginsConfig.json` and modify as shown below:
+- Find the "Share" plugin configuration in the `plugins` array in the root of  `pluginsConfig.json` configuration file and modify it as shown below (adding `children` and `autoEnableChildren` sections:

 ```json
     {